 information will not be in any of the components, but in the pattern

 of relationships between perceptual components.
-It will be the
+It will likely be the

 circular chains of relationships (Bateson) that keep the pattern

 repeating.
-And your model needs to have comparable circular chains.
+And if so, your model needs to have comparable circular chains.

 You can consider 'Is there any way I can I run this model and do something else?' and 'Under what circumstances would I not get the required results?'.
 Adapting your model to take these circumstances into account will make it more robust, and more consistent.

 Except when, under inappropriate or extreme conditions, the pattern breaks down.
-At these times a values threshold or ethical issue is often involved.
+At these times a values or ethical threshold is often involved.
 What are those conditions and

 what do exemplars do then?
 Bateson warned that any behaviour taken to extremes will become toxic.
 What are you own values and ethical limits with regard to using this model?
 These are non-trivial questions that we believe need to be openly and honestly faced.